-FWF regards training as a crucial tool to support transformative processes, but acknowledges that complementary activities such as remediation and changes on brand level are needed as well to achieve lasting impact.
+Fair Wear regards training as a crucial tool to support transformative processes, but acknowledges that complementary activities such as remediation and changes on brand level are needed as well to achieve lasting impact.

-Efforts of FWF member brands to follow up after a training programme are assessed under this indicator.
+Efforts of Fair Wear member brands to follow up after all training programmes that are applicable at 4.4 are assessed undert his indicator.
 This may include following up with the factory on further management-worker dialogue activities, ensuring peer to peer education, discussing whether issues raised during such activities might be impacted by brand practices and confirming regular anti-harassment committee meetings are implemented.

-FWF will continue to provide guidance on actionable follow-up recommendations for brands after factory-level training programmes.
+Fair Wear will continue to provide guidance on actionable follow-up recommendations for brands after factory-level training programmes.